amaanmdi/Chek3/SyncImplementationGuide.md

 - Data is immediately available to users regardless of connectivity
 - Network operations are treated as sync operations, not primary operations

-### 2. **Client Wins Conflict Resolution**
+### 2. **Server Wins Ties Conflict Resolution**
-- When timestamps are equal, client data takes precedence
+- When timestamps are equal, server data takes precedence
-- Prevents accidental data loss from network issues
+- Ensures consistency across devices
-- Maintains user confidence in their data
+- Prevents client-side data corruption

 ### 3. **Timestamp-Based Synchronization**
 - Uses `lastEdited` timestamps as the source of truth